ChrisPritchard/FSH/README.md

 FSH has been built using **.NET Core 2.2**.
 To build, you will need to install this SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/2.2).

-It has been tested in Linux (via Ubuntu 18 under WSL) and on Max OSX, without issues.
+It has been tested in Linux (via Ubuntu 18 under WSL and on a VM) and on Max OSX, with some minor issues (see [Issues](https://github.com/ChrisPritchard/FSH/issues) here on github).

 To run on the command line, navigate to the **/src** directory and use the command `dotnet run`